MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/bindable-properties.md

 - Validating the value of the property.
 - Monitoring property changes.

 Examples of Xamarin.Forms bindable properties include [`Label.Text`](xref:Xamarin.Forms.Label.Text), [`Button.BorderRadius`](xref:Xamarin.Forms.Button.BorderRadius), and [`StackLayout.Orientation`](xref:Xamarin.Forms.StackLayout.Orientation).
-Each bindable property has a corresponding `public static readonly` property of type [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) that is exposed on the same class and that is the identifier of the bindable property.
+Each bindable property has a corresponding `public static readonly` field of type [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) that is exposed on the same class and that is the identifier of the bindable property.
 For example, the corresponding bindable property identifier for the `Label.Text` property is [`Label.TextProperty`](xref:Xamarin.Forms.Label.TextProperty).

 ## Create a bindable property